newatoms/beta/projects/collaborating-helps-understand/post.md

 ## Feeling safe, accelerator of learning

-Internal studies performed by Google show the best performing teams were all about *psychological safety*.
+Google studied what made great teams great.
+[The research from Project Aristotle](http://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html?_r=1) shows the best performing teams were not those made out of the brightest individuals.
+The best performing teams were those with the most *psychological safety*.
 Their research, in which they analysed how their teams were functioning, showed that a safe environment enables team members to take risks and explain their doubts.
-Charles Duhigg of the New York Times wrote a piece about it: [What Google Learned From its Quest to Build the Perfect Team](http://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html?_r=1).

 Abeer Dubey, a leader on the project and manager in Google’s People Analytics division, said: "We had lots of data, but there was nothing showing that a mix of specific personality types or skills or backgrounds made any difference.
 The ‘who’ part of the equation didn’t seem to matter."